Top 10 Tactics to Avoid Litigation: An Employment Lawyer's Perspective (Part 2)

 So that concludes the top 10 tactics employers can implement to avoid litigation.
 Will taking these steps, in all circumstances, prevent a government audit, eliminate an administrative claim or keep an employer out of the courtroom?
 There are no guarantees.
 Using these approaches, however, can go a long way toward maintaining peace in the workplace, which allows employers to focus on running their business instead of the headache and expense of litigation.

-Sheryl Jaffee Halpern, Chair of the firm's Labor & Employment group, counsels clients on a wide range of employment matters, providing clear, direct guidance designed to promote compliance with the law, while remaining cognizant of the practical workplace realities her clients face.
-Sheryl can be reached at 312.521.2637 or firstname.lastname@example.org.
+Sheryl Jaffee Halpern, Chair of the firm's Labor & Employment group, helps employers make important decisions about their employees in a way that is designed to minimize risk.
+She counsels employers on a wide range of employment matters, providing clear, direct guidance designed to promote legal compliance, while remaining cognizant of the practical workplace realities her clients face.

 This article contains material of general interest and should not be construed as legal advice or a legal opinion on any specific facts or circumstances.
 Under professional rules, this content may be regarded as attorney advertising.